Senior services

 3. To register by calling 519-579-1020 ext.
 10037

-4. To answer a brief intake questionnaire
+4. To answer a brief questionnaire

 After joining, you will be registered for weekly or daily activities offered on our program calendar.